 Susan's research interests center on bibliometric, image retrieval, and linguistics applications in information science.
-She teaches in the area of information presentation and computer programming. ;If you would like to speak with her regarding the courses she teaches, she can be contacted at the above address and phone.
+She teaches in the area of information presentation and computer programming.
 Susan received her Ph.D. in Library and Information Science from the University of Illinois at Urbana-Champaign.

 Robert Oddy was a university teacher and researcher in the field of Information Science.
 Oddy earned a Bachelor of Arts degree in Mathematics from the University of Durham, England.
 Computing has been a part of both my Oddy's graduate education and my work ever since.
 I have a Master of Science degree from Durham in Computing and a Ph.D in Information Retrieval from the University of Newcastle-upon-Tyne, England.
 Oddy taught college students at all levels, and contributed quite a few research papers to the academic literature on Information Retrieval.
 Oddy resigned from his Full Professorship at Syracuse University in May 1997 to devote himself to creating stained glass art.